jdeluyck/kcoreorg-website/_posts/2025/2025-03-15-taking-back-control-webpresence-part1.md

 ## VPS Hosting

 The first thing to pick was a hoster: after some searching I came across [Netcup](https://www.netcup.com/en/?ref=270183) (affiliate link), a hoster based out of Germany, which regularly has deals on their hosting packages.
 I picked up one of those deals - a VPS 1000 G11 SE - 4 core x86, 8GB RAM, 512GB storage.
 It's hosted in [Nürnberg](https://en.wikipedia.org/wiki/Nuremberg).

 Bonus of Netcup: You can upload your own [disk images](https://helpcenter.netcup.com/en/wiki/server/media#upload-custom-image) or [DVD images](https://helpcenter.netcup.com/en/wiki/server/media#own-dvds) to use in the server control panel.
 This allows you to install whatever OS you want, as long as it fits on the architecture (x86_64).

 ## Which Linux distribution?

 So, I had a box.
 Now, what to run on it?
 I had the initial idea to go with a fully containerised setup - not going the kubernetes route as I only have one box (k8s is a great ecosystem, but heavily overused IMHO), staying with Docker/Podman.

 I quickly found [openSUSE MicroOS](https://microos.opensuse.org/), an immutable linux distribution that is meant for running container workloads.
 The immutable part being something I haven't really dealt with in Linux.
 Added bonus was that this uses [podman](https://podman.io/).

 The key to adding packages to the base OS is the command `transactional-update pkg install <pkg>` and rebooting.

-## Ready, get set, go!
+## Ready, get set, go

 So, I now had a box, with a Linux distribution, and a container runtime.
 Since I wanted to keep things simple I decided to see how far I'd get with [podman-compose](https://docs.podman.io/en/latest/markdown/podman-compose.1.html), a podman replacement for [docker compose](https://docs.docker.com/compose/).

 ### Where are my containers at?! (after a reboot)